 Perhaps you have always been aware of your ability in certain areas— for instance; you may have the capacity for strong, accurate gut instincts about people and events.
-Or maybe you are able to observe others to gather information from your surroundings highly accurately and astutely—but you had never called these abilities ‘gifts’.
+Or maybe you are able to observe others to gather information from your surroundings highly accurately and astutely—but you have never called these abilities ‘gifts’.
 Most people never critically ask ‘

-Unfortunately, we live in a world that glorifies rational, ‘head’ intelligence such as intellectual capacity or reasoning ability, and value it higher than ‘personal intelligence’ or the more intangible, heart-based wisdom, such as heightened capacities for empathy, justice, moral sensitivity, reflectiveness, self-knowledge and a drive towards personal growth.
+Unfortunately, we live in a world that glorifies rational, ‘head’ intelligence such as intellectual capacity or reasoning ability, and values it higher than ‘personal intelligence’ or the more intangible, heart-based wisdom, including heightened capacities for empathy, justice, moral sensitivity, reflectiveness, self-knowledge and a drive towards personal growth.

-An emotionally intense individual might also be intellectually gifted, or have talents and abilities in other areas of their lives.
+An emotionally intense individual might also be intellectually gifted, or have talents and abilities in other areas of their life.
 However, the majority of them excel in other specific kinds of intelligence.
 One such example is having high ‘intra-personal intelligence’.
-This means you have a rich inner world, being very insightful, perceptive, beyond your years.
-It means being able to be self-critical and evaluative.
+This means you have a rich inner world and are very insightful and perceptive beyond your years.
+It means being self-critical and evaluative.

-Many of them also possess a high level of spiritual intelligence.
-They are more able, than most, to experience moments of awe, of beauty, of a sense of deep connection with the rest of humanity.
+Many emotionally intense, gifted individuals also possess a high level of spiritual intelligence.
+They are more able than most to experience moments of awe, beauty, of a sense of deep connection with the rest of humanity.
 When they are moved to tears by a piece of music, art, or natural scenery, they are having a moment of spiritual connection.
-(See below)

-Unlike intellectual intelligence that can be picked up in an IQ test, body-kinesthetic intelligence which can be manifested on the sports ground, or musical talents that shows from an early age, your form of intelligence might be a quiet one.
-It is hidden and expresses itself in a sense that you appear to be a deep and sophisticated thinker, or seem wiser than your year.
-But there is no official metric to measure it.
+Unlike intellectual intelligence that can be picked up in an IQ test, body-kinesthetic intelligence which can be manifested on the sports ground, or musical talent that shows from an early age, your form of intelligence might be a quiet one.
+It is hidden and expresses itself such that you appear to be a deep and sophisticated thinker, or seem wiser than your years.
+But there is no official metric to measure your form of intelligence.
 It is also not something that people talk about.

-Many emotionally intense individuals do not fully see or celebrate their gifts because it is not lauded by society.
+Many emotionally intense individuals do not fully see or celebrate their gift because it is not lauded by society.
 Teachers are not trained to notice it, and parents are not told that their insightful child may be gifted.
-Thus, these children are left struggling on their own.
-They can sense that they are somehow different than the others, but no one has told them why or how to manage their uniqueness.
+Thus, these children are left to struggle on their own.
+They can sense that they are somehow different from others, but no one has told them why or how to manage their uniqueness.
 Inevitably, many begin to believe that there is something wrong with them.
-Many grow up to be adults who have not learned to see or value their unique abilities, but instead carry the labels of ‘thinking too much’, ‘feeling too much’, ‘too much in my head’.
+Many grow up to be adults who have not learned to see or value their unique abilities, but instead carry the labels of ‘thinking too much,’ ‘feeling too much’, ‘too much in my head’.

 Being ‘gifted’ does not mean you are superior, it may just mean that you are wired differently.
-It is essential that you recognise your giftedness to live authentically and not to beat yourself up when you find that you express yourself differently or possess specific needs that the majority of others don’t share or understand.
+It is essential that you recognise your giftedness to live authentically and do not beat yourself up when you find that you express yourself differently or possess specific needs that the majority of people don’t share or understand.

 The following are some forms of under-acknowledged gifts that are commonly found amongst intense individuals.

 From an early age, children with high interpersonal intelligence show instances of empathy, unselfishness and consideration for others.
-These highly empathic and perceptive children feel and appear more mature than their because of their sensitivity, responsiveness, and insight into other family members’ pain.
+These highly empathic and perceptive children feel and appear more mature because of their sensitivity, responsiveness, and insight into other family members’ pain.
 They seem like ‘old souls,’ aware of the suffering, hypocrisies, and complexities of the relational dynamic around them.
-This quality may result in them falling in to the role of the confidant, the counsellor, or even the saviour within the family.
-They may even experience a kind of ‘role reversal’ with their parents, and feel overly-responsible for the affliction of others.
+This quality may result in children with high interpersonal intelligence falling into the role of confidant, counsellor, or even saviour within the family.
+They may even experience a kind of ‘role reversal’ with their parents and feel overly responsible for the afflictions of others.
 When they fail to heal the distress experienced by their parents and siblings, they may feel guilty and helpless.

-It is precisely this ability to be the ‘self’ aware segment of the self—to go through the sometimes painful self-examination—that enables these individuals to realise multi-dimensional development towards higher levels.
+It is precisely this ability to be the ‘self-aware’ segment of the self—to go through sometimes painful self-examination—that enables these individuals to realise multidimensional development towards higher levels.
 In other words, the intense emotions that these individuals experience on a consistent basis are actually the impetus for tremendous growth.
-It is their tendency towards and the courage to engage in such processes constantly that make them uniquely gifted.
+It is their tendency towards and the courage to constantly engage in such processes that makes them uniquely gifted.